Animal Trust Logo

 Paw

-Gum Disease in Dogs
+Learn more about Gum Disease in dogs

 Gum disease in dogs starts with bacteria on the teeth, forming plaque and causing gingivitis.
 If not removed, it hardens into tartar.
 Over 85% of dogs over 3 years old are affected.
 Small breeds are more prone.